EHRI/ehri-frontend/docs/models.md

 metadata can be ignored.

-The way this internal/metadata duality manifests itself is best described from example: the model for the documentary unit type is called `DocumentaryUnit`, which is a `MetaModel`. `MetaModel`s have an `model` field containing their internal data, which for the documentary unit is `DocumentaryUnitF` (a `Model`, the `F` suffix standing for "form" (which is unsatisfactory and subject to change!).
-Alongside the `model` field, `DocumentaryUnit` also has various metadata fields, such as it's `holder` (a repository) and its `parent` (another documentary unit, if it exists), which are not directly updatable when a particular documentary unit is modified.
+The way this internal/metadata duality manifests itself is best described from example: the model for the documentary unit type is called `DocumentaryUnit`, which is a `Model`. `Model`s have a `data` field containing their internal data, which for the documentary unit is `DocumentaryUnitF` (a `ModelData` instance, the `F` suffix standing for "form" (which is unsatisfactory and subject to change!).
+Alongside the `data` field, `DocumentaryUnit` also has various metadata fields, such as it's `holder` (a repository) and its `parent` (another documentary unit, if it exists), which are not directly updatable when a particular documentary unit is modified.